 For this plan, the funding method employed is the Entry Age Normal actuarial funding method.
-Under this method, there are three components to the total contribution: the normal cost contribution, the unfunded actuarial liability contribution (UAL contribution), and the administrative expense contribution.
+Under this method, the total contribution has three components: the normal cost contribution, the unfunded actuarial liability contribution (UAL contribution), and the administrative expense contribution.

 The State normal cost contribution rate is determined in the following steps.
 First, for each active member, an individual total normal cost rate is determined by taking the value, as of entry age into the Plan, of that member's projected future benefits and dividing it by the value, also at entry age, of the member's expected future salary.
-Then, this individual total normal cost rate is reduced by the member's contribution rate to produce the State normal cost rate for each member.
+Then, the member's contribution rate reduces this individual total normal cost rate to produce the State normal cost rate for each member.
 This State normal cost rate, times payroll for each active member, equals the State normal cost.
 The sum of the State normal cost amounts for all active members is then divided by the covered payroll for all active members to produce the State normal cost contribution rate.